 Check your budget and keep track of component costs so you can accurately price your work later.
 Keep in mind that some costs are tied to the metals market so they're likely to fluctuate over time.

 There are special software programs you can use to track components in your studio, or you can keep it low-key.
 Artist/instructor Kate Richbourg says, "I keep permanent markers handy and, as soon as my inventory comes in, I take a moment to calculate the cost of the items and write them on the bag they came in."

 Moving past kits into buying jewelry supplies is going to open up a whole new world for you.
 Enjoy it!
-Find more tips for small jewelry businesses and subscribe to weekly article releases on the Halstead Jewelry Blog.
+Find more tips for small jewelry businesses and subscribe to weekly article releases on the Halstead Jewelry Articles.